wasny0ps/Network-Notes/1x0 - Broadcast & Collision Domain/README.md

 Here is an example topology. as is also understood from the picture, we have 7 collision domain in this topology.
 Let's explain more detail why they are collision domain or not.

 - **1st and 7th domain's devices are connected to the hub**.
 Shortly, hubs are stupid devices.
 They don't switching.
 For this reason, **packets can receive other hub interfaces**.
-So this area **is accepted as one collision domain**.
+So **this area is accepted as one collision domain**.

 <p align="center"><img height="300" src="https://github.com/wasny0ps/Network-Notes/blob/main/1x0%20-%20Broadcast%20%26%20Collision%20Domain/src/hub.gif"/></p>

+- Devices in the 2nd, 3rd and 6th domains connect to the router. **Routers don't pass the packets to other networks**.
+So, **every connection between network devices and router or end-user devices and router points to a collision domain**.
+- And 4th and 5th fields connect to the switch. **Switches cut off network traffics between its interfaces**.
+So, **every connection connects with a switch kind of collision domain**.

 ## Advantage Of Collision Domain